city_hall

 Register Online

-Positive Coaching Alliance Bruce C. Bolling Bolling Building Creating a positive, developmental youth sports environment for your young athletes starts with the coach.
+Positive Coaching Alliance Tobin Municipal Building Creating a positive, developmental youth sports environment for your young athletes starts with the coach.
 The highly interactive Coaching with Empathy workshop provides coaches with the tools to build meaningful, understanding relationships with and amongst their team - and unlock the many benefits that sports can provide.
 This research-based two-hour* workshop demonstrates how to seamlessly integrate empathy into everyday coaching by creating strong connections, listening to athletes, and understanding how kids’ experiences impact how they show up to your practices.
 Coaches will actively participate in the workshop, including small group discussions and will practice applying the tools to real team settings.
 Coaches will take away tangible tools and tips to create an empathetic environment with their team so all kids feel safe, seen, heard, and valued.

 In this workshop coaches will learn about: